 Thanks so much for listening in.

-If you have enjoyed our time together, please share this podcast or tell a
+Thanks for listening to today’s show.
+If you have enjoyed our time together please share this

-friend about it.
-Mark your calendars for the upcoming Voices of
+PLEASE Mark your calendars for the upcoming VOE Women’s Empowerment Workshop on

 Have a triple P Week: Powerful, Positive, and Productive

 Until we meet again remember Ephesians 4:1 “Walk worthy of the calling with which you were called.